bludit/documentation-english/content/how-to-create-a-new-content/index.md

 <div class="note">
 <div class="title">Editor</div>
-Bludit by default use SimpleMDE as editor but you can use TinyMCE u other. <a href="https://docs.bludit.com/en/content/how-to-change-the-editor">How to change the editor</a>
+Bludit by default uses SimpleMDE as editor but you can use TinyMCE (alternative). <a href="https://docs.bludit.com/en/content/how-to-change-the-editor">How to change the editor</a>
 </div>

 <div class="note">
 <div class="title">Note</div>
-If you are interested on Markdown code, check the follow link <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet">Markdown cheatsheet</a>.
+If you are interested on Markdown code, check the following link <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet">Markdown cheatsheet</a>.
 </div>